Nethereum/Nethereum.Docs/docs/contracts/deploying.md

 ### Calling the contract function and return a value
 Once we have the receipt, we can retrieve the contract address of our newly deployed contract.
 Using the contract address and the abi we can create an instance of the Contract object.

-Using the contract we can get a Function object using the name of function.
+Using the contract, we can get a Function object using the name of the function.

 Now with the function we will be able to do a Call to our multiply function by passing a parameter to do the multiplication.

-Note: Calls are not the same as transactions so are not submitted to the network for consensus.
+Note: Calls are not the same as transactions so they are not submitted to the network for consensus.
 Calls are a simple way to retrieve data or do an operation from a contract as our multiplication.

 ```csharp
     var contractAddress = receipt.ContractAddress;